Aiven-Labs/k8s-logging-demo/README.md

 ```

 To turn either of kafka or elasticsearch output off
-jsut set their enabled flag to `false`
+just set their enabled flag to `false`